plurid/plurid/docs/CONTROL_SURFACE.md

 ### Undo

+EVERY STEP HAS A NAME.
+An entry's label is derived from what the change did, never authored (`describeArrangementChange`): "closed /geometry/detail", "moved 3 planes", "linked two planes", "arranged 2 planes (closed)". `space.history` carries them — `past` (oldest first) and `future` (nearest first), each `{ label, at }` — so a scrubber is a list, and `handle.history.goTo(index)` / `usePluridHistory().goTo(index)` / `space.historyGoTo { index }` jumps several steps as ONE restore (negative undoes, positive redoes, clamped to what exists).
+The engine's own list is the toolbar's History drawer (undo · redo · the steps, the present marked).

 A peer's applied change (`space.applyRemoteMutation`) REBASES the local undo/redo stacks (2026-09-10; the interim rule of 2026-09-06 cleared them): every snapshot is replayed over the peer's arrangement — `apply(remote, diff(before, snapshot))` — so undo restores YOUR change on the planes it touched (shown /